IT'S COMPLICATED

 Putting the 'ex' in 'sex'...

-Perhaps it's inevitable that the concept of "hooking up" now has infected the baby boomer generation, for how else can I understand the behavior of the leads in It's Complicated, another romantic comedy that's light on both counts.
+Perhaps it's inevitable that the concept of "hooking up" has now infected the baby boomer generation, for how else can I understand the behavior of the leads in It's Complicated, another romantic comedy that's light on both counts.
+It's Complicated is not horrible, it's not great, but it is barely passable.

-Perhaps it's inevitable that the concept of "hooking up" now has infected the baby boomer generation, for how else can I understand the behavior of the leads in It's Complicated, another romantic comedy that's light on both counts.
+Perhaps it's inevitable that the concept of "hooking up" has now infected the baby boomer generation, for how else can I understand the behavior of the leads in It's Complicated, another romantic comedy that's light on both counts.
+It's Complicated is not horrible, it's not great, but it is barely passable.

 There really isn't anything clever, witty, or original in It's Complicated.
 Far from living up to the title, everything's quite simplistic.
 Baldwin's Jake comes off as sexually insatiable and slightly obsessed about starting up with Jane.
-Side note: Jake & Jane--am I the only one who thinks your main characters should have more than one letter separating them?
 He has no subtlety to how he approaches his ex-wife: driving up to her house for a romp, making all sorts of suggestive comments to her in front of their kids.
 It's as if he wants to keep the wife and the ex-wife and have them accept this relationship.

 Ultimately, It's Complicated is a mindless, forgettable little film with a few funny moments.
+Pleasant enough for a night where there is nothing else to watch, It's Complicated is fine.
 It does prove what I have taught people for the longest time though: Never Marry Your Mistress.

 No comments: